-Staff discussed their training needs at regular staff meetings and appraisals.
+Staff discussed their training needs at an annual appraisal.
 They also discussed learning needs, general wellbeing and aims for future professional development.

 Governance and management

 Staff had clear responsibilities roles and systems of accountability to support good governance and management.